 The Department strives to ensure that all students making satisfactory progress toward the Ph.D receive financial aid.
 However, awards may be terminated at any time if a recipient is not satisfactorily performing all duties connected with the appointment or stops making satisfactory progress toward a graduate degree.
-A student who fails to maintain "good standing" (see the section on Good Standing, Satisfactory Progress…) is not making satisfactory progress toward a degree.
+A student who fails to maintain "good standing" is not making satisfactory progress toward a degree (see the section in the Guide to Doctoral Study on Good Standing, Satisfactory Progress…).